moltenwolfcub/craftia/README.md

 - WolfWing
 - FlareFox
 - Orecelot
-- Aquallotle
+- Aqualotl
 - Dr Crimso Creep
 - Potion Panda

+### **How to become a Craftian**
 To become one of these Craftians do one of these two things:

-Firstly try this, run the command `/trigger craftia_tag_me` and it will make you one of them if your minecraft username is setup in the code.
+Firstly try this, run the command `/trigger craftia.tagMe` and it will make you one of them if your minecraft username is setup in the code.

 If the previous method didn't work then you will have to have admin to become one of them.
-In chat run `/tag @s add ` and then the identifier for each craftian.
+In chat run `/tag @s add ` and then the full name of the desired Craftian written out in Camel Case(no spaces between words and each word starts with a capital except the first).

-The identifiers are as follows:
-- WolfWing = `wwing`
-- FlareFox = `ff`
-- Orecelot = `orecelot`
-- Aqualotl = `aqualotl`
-- Dr Crimso Creep = `drcc`
-- Potion Panda = `panda`

-Say for instance you wanted to become WolfWing you would run `/tag @s add wwing`.
+So say you wanted to become Dr Crimso Creep you would run: `/tag @s add drCrimsoCreep`

+If ran correctly you should be sent a message in chat `Hi <Your player name>, you are now a <craftian Name>.`.
+This is your confirmation that you typed the craftian name correctly and that you are now able to try out that craftian's abilities

-Don't become multiple people at once as it gets weird with commands.
-Run `/tag @s remove ` and then the craftian's identifier that you currently are.
+Don't become multiple people at once as their commands will conflict.
+Before becoming a different Craftian run `/tag @s remove ` and then the craftian's name that you previously were.

 ## **Resourcepack instructions**